jameslawler/notes/docs/portuguese/verbs/irregular/vir.md

 ## Writing Prompts

-1. Where do you come from?
+1. De onde você vem?
+Where do you come from?
-2. Where are you going tomorrow?
+2. Aonde você vai amanhã?
+Where are you going tomorrow?
-3. Where did your favourite recipe come from?
+3. De onde vem sua celebridade favorita?
+Where does your favourite celebrity come from?